-F-16 FIGHTING FALCON Multirole fighter
+F-16 FIGHTING FALCON

+Multirole fighter

-Brief: The F-16 is a lightweight multirole fighter capable of air-to-air, CAS, SEAD, interdiction, FAC-A, tactical nuclear delivery and all-weather strike missions.
+Brief: The F-16 is a lightweight, multirole fighter capable of air-to-air, CAS, SEAD, interdiction, FAC-A, tactical nuclear delivery and all-weather strike missions.
 The "Viper" makes up roughly half the fighter inventory, carries the majority of PGMs in service, and is one of the most maneuverable fighters ever built.
 The prototype YF-16 first flew Feb.
-2, 1974 competing in the USAF Lightweight Fighter competition.
+2, 1974, competing in the USAF Lightweight Fighter competition.
 After selection, F-16A flew on Dec.
 8, 1976, followed by the two-seat F-16B on Aug.
 8, 1977.
 Deliveries began in August 1978, and USAF declared F-16A IOC in October 1980.
 F-16C/D deliveries began at Block 25 in 1984, adding the APG-68 radar and AMRAAM missile as well as cockpit, airframe, and avionics improvements.
-Block 30/32 added the HARM missile and more powerful engines, and Block 40/42 introduced the terrain following LANTIRN pod and wideangle HUD for high-speed night/all-weather penetration.
+Block 30/32 added the HARM missile and more powerful engines, and Block 40/42 introduced the terrain following LANTIRN pod and wide-angle HUD for high-speed night/all-weather penetration.
 These airframes boasted higher take-off weight and G-limits and an expanded flight envelope starting in 1988.
 Block 50/52 was introduced to replace the F-4G in the "Wild Weasel" SEAD-role mounting the HARM missile, longer-range radar, and even higher performance engines.
-USAF debuted the F-16 in combat during Desert Storm in 1991 and scored its sole air-to-air kill during Southern Watch on Dec.
+The F-16 entered combat during Desert Storm in 1991 and scored its sole air-to-air kill during Southern Watch on Dec.
 27, 1992.
 Most upgrades are managed in Pre-Block (Blocks 25-32) and Post-Block (Blocks 40-52) tranches.
-All Blocks are now cockpit-standardized with new color MFD, modular mission computer, Helmet Mounted Integrated Targeting (HMIT), and Link 16.
-Automatic Ground Collision Avoidance System (A-GCAS) has saved eight F-16s and nine pilots since introduction in 2014.
-Efforts are underway to add midair avoidance fleetwide by 2022.
-Some 72 NORAD alert F-16s are receiving AESA radar under urgent requirements to combat cruise missile threats to the homeland.
-An additional 300 aircraft will receive AESA through FY24.
-JASSM-ER integration is planned in FY20, and development encompasses mission computer, sensor, self-defense, comm, and digital RWR.
-Ongoing mods cover SLEP, MIDS/JTRS for higher capacity, jam-resistant Link 16, Aggressor improvements, and Mode 5 IFF.
-Lockheed Martin moved production/support from Fort Worth, Texas, to Greenville, S.C., in 2019, and the Vermont ANG flew its final F-16 sortie that April.
+The fleet is now cockpit-standardized with color MFD, modular mission computer, Helmet Mounted Integrated Targeting (HMIT), and Link 16.
+The Operational Flight Program (OFP) continuously updates the F-16's software.
+Iteration 7.2+ debuted in 2020 introduced JASSM-ER and enhanced AMMRAM, as well as cockpit workload and weapon accuracy and lethality improvements.
+The fleet is undergoing significant combat system modernization centered on the new AN/APG-83 AESA radar.
+ANG alert aircraft pioneered full operational capability with AESA in 2020, following urgent efforts to combat cruise missile threats.
+A total of 330 Post-Block aircraft will be upgraded through FY25, and also receive digital RWR (as part of a notional, fully-integrated EW suite), as well as mission computer and cockpit display upgrades.
+Development is focused on these follow-on upgrades, as well as Automatic Ground Collision Avoidance System (A-GCAS) for Pre-Block aircraft.
+Ongoing mods also include SLEP, MIDS/JTRS for higher capacity, jam-resistant Link 16, Aggressor improvements, Mode 5 IFF, and A-GCAS.

-Contractors: General Dynamics (now Lockheed Martin); Northrop Grumman (radar).
+Contractors: Lockheed Martin (previously General Dynamics); Northrop

+Grumman (AESA).

 First Flight: June 19, 1984 (F-16C).
 Delivered: July 13, 1984-2005 (F-16C/D).

 IOC: 1981 (Block 25-32); 1989 (Block 40/42); 1994 (Block 50/52).

 Production: 2,206.

-Inventory: 783 (F-16C); 155 (F-16D).
+Inventory: 781 (F-16C); 155 (F-16D).